-I can pinpoint hiring a professional photographer (in my case, Tanya Love) as one of the key stepping-stones to accelerated sales growth.
+I can pinpoint hiring a professional photographer as one of the key stepping-stones to accelerated sales growth.

-From memory, we started working with Tanya about 2 years in and this marked another growth milestone.
+From memory, I invested in photography about 2 years in and this marked another growth milestone.

 The images she produced for us not only made our website look immediately more professional.